m3rchant-man/No-JS-LLM-Chat/README.md

 ## Architecture

-This application follows a simple principle: the browser is a display device.
+This application follows a simple principle: The Browser as a Display (BaaD).

 1. **Frontend**: HTML forms and CSS
 2. **Backend**: Spring Boot with Thymeleaf